-Gender Studies is a dynamic interdisciplinary field of academic study and research.
-Drawing on continuing scholarly developments in the Natural and Social Sciences and in the Humanities, Gender Studies invites us to consider and to question the assumptions and values that shape our individual self-image and our interactions with others in society.
-Some students approach Gender Studies from the angle of Environmental Studies, others with the cross-cultural concerns of anthropology, or with an interest in how gender inflects the field of ethics; what joins them in conversation is a will to examine how human understandings of gender and sexual identity have changed over time and how they continue to shape our experience of the world.
-Broadly defined at New College, Gender Studies encompasses work that could also be called women’s studies, masculinity studies, lesbian and gay studies, queer studies, or feminist studies; it also intersects with the issues raised in the various fields of ethnic studies.
+At New College, students approach Gender Studies from many angles and areas of study.
+Some students begin by examining gendered dynamics in literature or the arts, while others begin with the cross-cultural concerns of anthropology or how biology is or is not gendered, questions about how gender shapes social policy, or with an interest in how gender inflects the field of ethics.
+What joins them in conversation is a will to examine how human understandings of gender and sexual identity have changed over time and how they continue to shape our experience of the world.
+Broadly defined at New College, Gender Studies encompasses work that could also be called women’s studies, masculinity studies, lesbian and gay studies, queer studies or feminist studies.
+It also intersects with the issues raised in the various fields of ethnic studies.

 Our Gender Studies faculty are all active scholar-teachers; their research includes a longitudinal study of coding gender in children’s literature, an exploration of marginalized gendered and race experiences in francophone writers from Québec, the Ivory Coast and Cameroon, an examination of how female embodiment inflects legal speech in eighteenth-century Britain, or psychological studies of prejudice.
 Our Gender Studies graduates pursue varied careers, including legal or public policy work, nonprofit advocacy, social services, health/counseling and education.